amankrsingh2000/loki/docs/sources/storage/_index.md

 Blob Storage is Microsoft Azure's hosted object store.
 It is a good candidate for a managed object store, especially when you're already running on Azure, and is production safe.
 You can authenticate Blob Storage access by using a storage account name and key or by using a Service Principal.

+### IBM Cloud Object Storage (COS)
+COS is IBM Cloud hosted object store.
+It is a good candidate for a managed object store, especially when you're already running on IBM Cloud, and is production safe.

 ### Notable Mentions

 You may use any substitutable services, such as those that implement the S3 API like [MinIO](https://min.io/).